justcode21/OpenGL-Model-Simulation/README.md

 ```

 ## Screenshots
-Here are some of the screenshots of the project
+Here are some of the screenshots of the project with a random stall model made in Blender and the Standford Dragon model.
+Both of them have a random texture attached to them.
 <img src = "res/ScreenShots/1.png" width = 800>
 <img src = "res/ScreenShots/2.png" width = 800>
 <img src = "res/ScreenShots/3.png" width = 800>